jrie/gogtools/README.md

 The Python scripts:
 - gogtools - game-id-retriever
-- gogtools - version detector and retriever
+- gogtools - version-detector-and-retriever

-.. work on *windows*, *linux*, and *osx* and require only `python-requests` no other magic involved.
+.. work on *windows*, *linux*, and *osx* and require only Python3 and `python-requests` no other magic involved.

 The Javascript:
 - whatitsworth.js

-.. works on every browser as a Greasemonkey or Tampermonkey userscript.
+.. works on every browser as a Greasemonkey, ViolentMonkey, or Tampermonkey userscript.

 ## Overview of the tools